gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 In short, deep-learning models don't have any understanding of their input - at least, not in a human sense.
 Our own understanding of images, sounds, and language is grounded in our sensorimotor experience as humans.
 Machine-learning models have no access to such experiences and thus can't understand their inputs in a human relatable way.

+As a machine-learning practitioner, always be mindful of this, and never fall into the trap of believing that neural networks understand the task they perform - they don't, at least not in a way that would make sense to us.
+#### Local generalization vs. extreme generalization